Nethereum/Unity3dSampleTemplate/README.md

 * Using a Nethereum contract integration project (Sample.DotNet)
 * Metamask connectivity in browser

+The example references the openupm com.nethereum.unity package which includes the Nethereum main dlls for .net472 and netstandard  https://github.com/Nethereum/Nethereum.Unity.
-See below for more information on the code examples.
+See below for specific code examples.

 **Sample.DotNet**
 This folder is the "generic" standalone .net integration project and tests.